cankann93/DataScienceCapstone/README.md

 # DataScienceCapstone
-This repository contains the code for a dashboard for the Applied Data Science Capstone from IBM
+This repository contains the Jupyter Notebooks for the Applied Data Science Capstone from IBM